Why Connecting With Your Email List Can Be A Game-Changer For Your Handmade Business

 There are so many ways you add value to your subscribers that go beyond notifying them when you’ve restocked your shop.

 I’d encourage you to email them regularly.
-I email my list once a week.
+I email my list 1-2x a week.
 That may seem like a lot, but it helps me to stay on schedule and stay connected with my list.
 If you don’t email your list very often or are inconsistent with your emails, then they might not remember you.
-If they don’t remember you, they’ll be less likely to open your emails and possibly unsubscribe from you.
+If they don't remember you, they'll be less likely to open your emails and possibly unsubscribe from you.

 I could tell you who I get weekly emails from off the top of my head.
 But beyond that, it’s a lot harder for me to remember who I’m subscribed to because I don’t see their emails as often or they’re more inconsistent (once or twice a month, etc.).

-When you forget about your mailing list
+Neglecting your mailing list

 Keeping up on social media is exhausting so the idea of getting an email once a week and getting priority to register for events and so on would be ideal.